Geopolitical Scenario

 How a sample portfolio could behave

-Illustrative projections showing how a sample portfolio might respond under a what happens to my portfolio if there is world war 3? scenario across different time horizons.
+Illustrative projections showing how a sample portfolio might respond under a what happens to my portfolio if world war 3-style global conflict erupts? scenario across different time horizons.

 All charts show illustrative data for educational purposes only.
 Actual portfolio results will vary.